Debug and Trace

-The SWD interface pins can be overlayed with the JTAG signals, allowing the standard target connectors to be used.
+The SWD interface pins can be overlaid with JTAG signals, allowing the standard target connectors to be used:

 - TCLK - SWCLK (Serial Wire Clock)

-- TMS - SWDIO (Serial Wire debug Data Input/Output)
+- TMS - SWDIO (Serial Wire Data Input/Output)

-Cortex-M3 and Cortex-M4 based devices are able to provide high-speed data trace information in a number of ways depending on the type of information or analysis you require.
+Cortex-M3, Cortex-M4, and Cortex-M7 based devices are able to provide high-speed data trace information in a number of ways depending on the type of information or analysis you require.

-The Serial Wire Viewer (SWV) provides real-time data trace information from various sources within the Cortex-M3/M4 device.
-This is output via the single SWO pin while your system processor continues running at full speed.
+The Serial Wire Serial (SWV) provides real-time data trace information from various sources within a Cortex-M3/M4/M7 device.
+It is transmitted via the SWO pin while your system processor continues to run at full speed.

 Information is available from the ITM (Instrumentation Trace Macrocell) and DWT (Data Watchpoint and Trace) units, providing: